 These physical responses can save your life if you meet a bear in the woods.
 But, while they enable the physical body to perform with increased speed and strength, they simultaneously decrease one’s executive brain.
 In other words, anger (and fear) reduces one’s ability to perform risk assessment.
 One’s actions are managed without forethought about how they will affect the future.
 These emotions are pinpointed on the moment of threat with survival being the only goal in sight.
 The sad part, is that what we perceive as a threat can simply be someone else’s opinion.
-This is especially true in the age of lighting fast global communication.
+This is especially true in the age of lightning fast global communication.

 The Talmud equates anger with the sin of idol worship, which is an affront to the first and greatest commandment, and one of the reasons YHWH allowed the Temple to be destroyed.
 Why do you suppose the rabbis consider anger to be on the level of idolatry?